Srem Offensive

-The Srem Offensive was a limited offensive conducted by the Serbian 1st Army against the Austro-Hungarian Empire during the early months of the Serbian Campaign of World War I.
+The Srem Offensive was a limited offensive conducted by the Serbian 1st Army against Austria-Hungary during the early months of the Serbian campaign of World War I.

 Entente pressure for the offensive

 From early August 1914, Russia and France pressured Belgrade to invade Austria-Hungary and divert troops from the Eastern and Western fronts.
-Despite Serbia's unpreparedness for even a defensive war, let alone an offensive, the pressure mounted as the three powers grew more and more tense.
+Despite Serbia's unpreparedness for even a defensive war, let alone an offensive, the pressure mounted as the three powers grew more tense.
 The Grand Duke Nikolai Nikolaievich even wrote a letter to Crown Prince Alexander urging him to attack.
 Serbian troops were armed with Russian rifles, and they wanted compensation.
-Belgrade resisted, claiming truthfully it had no capability to attack.
+Belgrade resisted, claiming truthfully it could not attack.

-Prior to the Battle of Cer, Serbian Prime Minister Nikola Pašić attempted to buy more time to prepare for the inevitable offensive his country would be forced into by informing the Russian Empire of his lack of pontoon bridges.
+Before the Battle of Cer, Serbian Prime Minister Nikola Pašić attempted to buy more time to prepare for the inevitable offensive his country would be forced into by informing the Russian Empire of his lack of pontoon bridges.
 He argued it would be impossible to carry out an offensive without crossing the Sava and Danube rivers.
-He also stated that his country lacked ammunition, and said that both "were urgently needed in the interest of an offensive and crossing against Austria-Hungary".
-Serbia repeatedly requested bridging material from Russia, but was refused.
+He also stated that his country lacked ammunition, saying both "were urgently needed in the interest of an offensive and crossing against Austria-Hungary."
+Serbia repeatedly requested bridging material from Russia but was refused.
 Chief of the Serbian General Staff, Field Marshal Putnik, advised Pašić to stall and promise Serbia would only attack once the troops were rearmed and sufficient bridging material was obtained.
-This was an intelligent plan, as it would take until at least early next year to achieve this.
+This was an intelligent plan, as it would take until at least early next year to achieve.
 However, the Allies refused to allow any more delay and ordered Serbia to attack.
-Pašić could not withstand the Entente any longer and told Putnik to attack in early September.
+Pašić could not withstand the Entente any longer and told Putnik to invade in early September.

 Planning

 On August 31, Putnik invited all the Serbian generals to plan a limited offensive into Hungarian crown lands.
-The plan was that the left and right flanks of the army would attack, while the centre defended Serbia.
-The left, composing the Uzice army group, would attack west into Bosnia and push towards Sarajevo with Montenegrin troops, while the right, composing the Serbian 1st army, would attack into Srem (Syrmia), and ultimately push towards the massive fort of Petrovaradin.
-A diversion would be created by sending the Timok I division (in the Serbian 2nd army) across the Sava, where it would draw Habsburg forces away from the 1st army.
+The plan was that the left and right flanks of the Army would attack, while the centre defended Serbia.
+The left, composing the Uzice army group, would attack west into Bosnia and push towards Sarajevo with Montenegrin troops as the right, composing the Serbian 1st Army, would attack into Srem (Syrmia), and ultimately push towards the massive fort of Petrovaradin.
+A diversion would be created by sending the Timok I division (in the Serbian 2nd Army) across the Sava, where it would draw Habsburg forces away from the 1st Army.
 Putnik viewed the operation as without much risk, as it would be easy for the Serbs to retreat in case of major enemy danger.